Government to include online racism in football banning orders

 It comes after Boris Johnson in July said the Government would change the orders to cover online racism.

-He condemned the racist abuse directed at some England players following the team’s defeat in the Euro 2020 final.
+Mr Johnson condemned the racist abuse directed at some black England players following the team’s defeat in the Euro 2020 final.

 Football banning orders are handed out when someone is convicted of a “relevant offence” linked to a match, including crimes such as disorderly behaviour, making threats against people or property, and possession of weapons or alcohol.